 Tim Stevenson: Clinical Education and Training Sister

 Liz Claridge: Clinical Education and Training Sister (Lead for Associate Practitioners and bands 1 - 4)

-Amy Booker: Clinical Education and Training Sister (Lead for Nursing Associate education)
+Amy Booker: Clinical Education and Training Sister and LEM(Lead for Nursing Associate education)

 Dawn Moore: Clinical Education and Training Practitioner